-- 24. The ordinance requires an individual City Police officer to examine the content of a person's speech to determine if they have made a prohibited "demand or request." - 25.
-Charitable solicitation is a form of expression that is protected under the First Amendment of the U.S. Constitution, whether the solicitation is for one's personal needs or made charitably on behalf of other recipients. - 26.
-Public sidewalks, streets, parks, and medians are traditional public fora. - 27.
-The Ordinance prohibits charitable solicitation by individuals on traditional public fora in the City.

-- 28. Other forms of speech or expression not involving charitable solicitation are not prohibited, making the Ordinance a content-based restriction on speech in traditional public fora and presumptively unconstitutional. - 29.
-Section 66-1 contains four types of regulations of speech: speech restrictions based on location, § 66-1(c)(3), (c)(4)(b)-(d); speech restrictions during certain times of day, § 66-1(c)(4)(i); traffic-related restrictions on speech, § 66-1(c)(3)(g), (4)(a); and restrictions on speech in connection with other conduct, § 66-1(c)(4)(a), (e)-(h).
-(Ex.
-1.)
+- 25. Charitable solicitation is a form of expression that is protected under the First Amendment of the U.S. Constitution, whether the solicitation is for one's personal needs or made charitably on behalf of other recipients. - 26.
+The City's streets, sidewalks, medians, and roadways are traditional public forums that hold a special position in terms of First Amendment protection because of their historic role as places of discussion and debate. - 27.
+The Ordinance prohibits charitable solicitation by individuals on traditional public forums in the City. - 28.
+Other forms of speech or expression not involving charitable solicitation are not prohibited, making the Ordinance a content-based restriction on speech in traditional public forums and presumptively unconstitutional. - 29.
+Section 66-1 contains four types of regulations of speech: speech restrictions based on location, §§ 66-1(c)(3) and (c)(4)(b)-(d); speech restrictions during certain times of day, § 66-1(c)(4)(i); traffic-related restrictions on speech, §§ 66-1(c)(3)(g) and (c)(4)(a); and restrictions on speech in connection with other conduct, §§ 66-1(c)(1), (c)(4)(a) and (c)(4)(e)-(h).
+(ECF 1-3.)

-Location Restrictions
+Location-Based Restrictions